near/docs/docs/1.concepts/basics/accounts/access-keys.md

 ---

 ## Benefits of Access Keys
+Since the concept of Access Keys is unique to NEAR it is worth to first understand why and how they can be used.

+#### Using An App Safely
 Imagine that you want to play a web3 game consisting of a web-app and a smart contract.
-In NEAR, you can provide the app with a key that only allows to
-**call specific methods** in the game's contract.
+You can create a key that only allows to **call specific methods** in the game's contract.

-Now the game can sign **game-related transactions** for you, without having to interrupt your gameplay.
+You can safely give the key to the game, so it can sign **game-related transactions** for you without needing to interrupt the gameplay on each transaction.

-If at any point you want to remove this permission, you can simply delete the Access Keys.
+#### Replacing Keys
+If you think any of your keys could be compromised, you can simply remove them or swap them with a new one.
+Just as how you would change your password on any website.

+#### Implementing Key Recovery
+You could implement a key-recovery [contract](../smartcontracts/smartcontract.md) in your account, and create a "recovery key" for someone you trust.
+Such key could only be used to start the recovery.

+When needed, that third-party component could trigger the recovery process, helping to create a new master for you.

 ---

 ## Key Types

-Currently, there are two types of access keys: `FullAccess` keys and `FunctionCall` keys.
+NEAR implements two types of access keys: `FullAccess` keys and `FunctionCall` keys.

 <hr class="subsection" />